-Of course you want to maximize your business’s profit.
-Do just that when you balance margin and sales volume.
-Here’s how it works.
+As a small business owner, you want to maximize your business’s profit and increase sales volumes.
 Typically, if your business charges higher prices, your profit per sale is higher, but your overall sales volume decreases, potentially decreasing profits.
-If your business charges lower prices, your sales volume tends to be higher, but you make less profit on each sale.
+When your business charges lower prices, your sales volume tends to be higher, but you make less profit on each sale.
+So what do you do?
 Finding the best balance for your business is crucial to maximizing profit.

 What Are Margin and Volume?

 Margin refers to the difference between your business’s revenue and the costs you incur to generate that revenue.
-Let’s say your business generates revenue of $1 million.
+For example, say your business generates revenue of $1 million.
 If it incurs $800,000 in costs, your margin is $200,000.
-Margin is often stated as a percentage, so in this example, the margin is 20 percent, because $200,000 is 20 percent of $1 million.
+The margin is often stated as a percentage, so in this example, the margin is 20%, because $200,000 is 20% of $1 million.

-Volume refers to the quantity of products or services sold — think of it as your revenue.
+Volume is the quantity of products or services you sell — think of it as your revenue.
 In the above example, your business volume is $1 million.

 So what’s a good level of margin?
-It depends on the industry.
-In some industries, 5 percent is a great margin, while in others, a 5-percent margin indicates a poorly run business.
+It depends on the industry that your business is a part of.
+In some industries, 5% is a great margin, while in others, a 5% margin indicates a poorly run business.

 Why Should You Maximize Margin?

-Similarly, a relatively small decrease in costs can lead to a relatively large increase in profits.
+Similarly, a relatively small decrease in your costs can lead to a relatively large increase in profits.
 Suppose that, instead of hiring another employee to help with all the work, you cut your advertising costs by $50,000.
-By cutting your costs by about 7 percent, you increase your profit from $200,000 to $250,000, an increase of 25 percent.
+By cutting your costs by about 7%, you increase your profit from $200,000 to $250,000, an increase of 25%.

-Sometimes increasing margin by cutting costs is a no-brainer.
+Sometimes seeking to maximize your profit by cutting costs is a no-brainer.
 If you can cut your costs on print cartridges without sacrificing print quality by switching to a generic brand, your margin increases without a decrease in sales volume, and your business profit increases.
-Likewise, if you can generate additional margin by switching to a product line that costs you less and that customers like just as much, you’ve increased your margin and made a good move.
+Likewise, if you can generate additional margin by switching to a product line that costs you less and that customers like just as much, you increased your margin and made a good move.

 Using Industry Statistics as a Guide

-To make decisions about margin versus volume, is to look at statistics for your specific industry.
-Consider using benchmarking to see what the most profitable, highest margin businesses in your industry are spending in various cost categories.
-These can provide you with useful targets in your business planning and help your strike the perfect, most profitable balance between margin and volume.
+To make decisions about margin versus volume is to look at statistics for your specific industry.
+Consider using benchmarking — or compare your company to others in your field to see how your sales and costs compare — to see what the most profitable, highest margin businesses in your industry are spending in various cost categories.
+These can provide you with useful targets in your business planning and help you strike the perfect, most profitable balance between margin and volume.